pdfernhout/Pointrel20130202/README.txt

 NOTE: This is still an alpha-level exploratory work in progress...

 The biggest "to do" item is some form of authentication.
 But after that are:
-* creating better apps,
+* creating better base apps for general content creation for a semantic web (inspired by Ward's-Wiki discussions, Drupal, Squeak, PataPata, Augment, Memex, and more);
+* creating better community-oriented issue-focused discussion apps (including ones with ideas inspired by Compendium/Cohere, ProCon, Slashdot, Rakontu, Angler, SEAS, RAHS, PhiBetaIota, Analyst, and more, as well as educational simulations especially on socioeconomic policy topics, like discussed in SimulChaord),
-* adding indexing and querying of stored data in an archive (like CouchDB and Map/Reduce),
+* adding server-side indexing and querying of stored data in an archive (like CouchDB and Map/Reduce),
-* improving server-side versioning support,
+* improving server-side versioning support for variables and related logging,
 * rethinking what a "pointrel:" URL means and what its format is,
 * figuring out how a bunch of repositories can form a "federation",
 * figuring out how to copy just a small part of a repository from one to another,